 Student theatre at Quincy University includes a musical every other year, a madrigal dinner, and dramatic productions.
 Productions are staged in the MacHugh Theatre.
-The North Campus is also home to the production studio of QUTV.
+The North Campus is also home to the Quincy Media Inc. Broadcast Studio.

 The art program not only offers studio courses in painting, ceramics, photography, and sculpture, but also showcases faculty, student, senior, visiting artists art exhibits and workshops, both on campus and in the community.